3 Tips To Trade Leveraged Tokens in Trending Markets

 Read: 4 Pitfalls of Trading Leveraged Tokens and How to Avoid Them

 Now that you know what to look for in a leveraged token, you should cross-check tokens' historical volatility and cherry-pick ones that are suitable for your trading strategy.

 Check out the full list of Binance leveraged tokens here.

 Tip # 2 – Trading Breakouts with Leveraged Tokens

-One of the most profitable ways to capture short-term trends is through breakout strategies.
+One of the potentially profitable ways to capture short-term trends is through breakout strategies.
 As mentioned, leveraged tokens work well in trending markets.
 As such, we want to carefully time our entries when market conditions are in favor.
 This ideal market movement occurs when prices break out from a range.
 Let's study how you can apply breakout strategies with leveraged tokens.

 A common breakout strategy uses the Bollinger Bands indicator to measure expansion in price volatility.
 The Bollinger Bands consist of three bands, which revolve around a centered simple moving average (SMA), with the default value of 21, of which 85% of the time, the price is held within the following default boundaries:

 Lower band – SMA (minus two standard deviations)

 Upper band – SMA (plus two standard deviations)